shrimpwongton/FuriousFridges/README.md

-# Project Name
+# Relocate.me

-The project description
+Time for a change?
+Relocate.me is an interactive and dynamic app to help navigate through the process of moving to a new city.

 ## Team

-- teamMember
-- teamMember
+- Anthony Wong
-- teamMember
+- Kara Marnell
-- teamMember
+- Salih Abuelyaman

 ## Roadmap

-View the project roadmap [here](LINK_TO_DOC)
+View the project roadmap [here](https://docs.google.com/spreadsheets/d/1A5aMDpD3LbgFSgufGwLQm-RLTkQWy6dcKlVitrCV7Jk/edit?usp=sharing)

 ## Contributing